neondatabase-labs/pgpi/README.md

 The `--server-sslnegotiation direct` option tells `pgpi` to initiate a TLS connection to the server immediately, without first sending an SSLRequest message (this is a [new feature in Postgres 17+](https://www.postgresql.org/docs/current/release-17.html#RELEASE-17-LIBPQ) and saves a network round-trip).
 Specifying `--server-sslnegotiation postgres` has the opposite effect.
 The default is `--server-sslnegotiation mimic`, which has `pgpi` do whatever the connecting client did.

 The `--server-channel-binding` option determines the approach to channel binding (SCRAM-SHA-256-PLUS) when authenticating with the server via `--override-auth`.
-Like the related libpq option, it may be set to `disable`, `prefer` (the default) or `require`.
+Like the related libpq option, it may be set to `disable`, `prefer` (which is the default) or `require`.

 The `--client-cert-sig` option specifies the encryption type of the self-signed certificate `pgpi` presents to connecting clients.
 The default is `--client-cert-sig rsa`, but `--client-cert-sig ecdsa` is also supported.